 You can use two access control features to secure your project, clusters, and data: Google Cloud Identity & Access Management (Cloud IAM), and Kubernetes role-based access control (RBAC).

 Cloud IAM is GCP's access control system for managing authentication and authorization for GCP resources.
-You use Cloud IAM to grant users access to Kubernetes Engine and Kubernetes resources.
+You use Cloud IAM to grant users access to GKE and Kubernetes resources.

 Kubernetes' RBAC system grants granular permissions for specific resources and operations within your clusters.

 Cloud IAM offers roles for managing access to projects and GCP resources.
 After you add users to your project, you assign them roles which grant them permission to perform operations within your project and clusters.
 You can assign primitive and predefined.
 You can also create custom roles for testing purposes.

 Additionally, you use Cloud IAM to create and configure service accounts—Google accounts associated with your project that perform tasks on your behalf.
 Service accounts are assigned roles and permissions in the same way as human users.

 To learn more, refer to Creating Cloud IAM Policies.